Where are the best UK Buy-to-Let property investments?

 Liverpool remains a clear contender for best place to invest in property 2023, with the latest report from Zoopla showing the city continues to drive strong gross rental yields at 7.02%, the second highest in the north west.

 Over the last five years, property price growth has been strong, with Land Registry data showing a 42% increase.
 However, Liverpool remains relatively affordable for homebuyers, with average prices being 37% lower than the national average.
 This, coupled with high tenant demand in the area means Liverpool boasts some of the highest performing rental yield postcodes in the country.

 L1, commonly known as the Baltic Triangle, is one of Liverpool’s trendiest places to live and has delivered 8.1% annually in the past.
 Across the city, L7 hosts the Royal Liverpool University Hospital and has been known to deliver annual rental yields of 10%.

-JLL predict that property prices in Liverpool will rise by 28% over the next four years, benefitting from the same growth as Manchester.
+JLL predict that property prices in Liverpool will rise by 21% over the next four years into 2026, benefitting from a similar growth as Manchester.